Akhileshdhama/Akhileshdhama/README.md

-- 👋 Hi, I’m @Akhileshdhama
+👋 Hi there,
+   I’m Akhilesh Dhama
-- 👀 I’m interested in Data Science
+👀 Interested in Python,Data Science
-- 🌱 I’m currently learning Deep learning
+🌱 working on Machine learning
-- 💞️ I’m looking to collaborate on ML models
+💞️ Looking to collaborate on ML models
-- 📫 How to reach me akhiksg36@gmail.com
+📫 Reach me akhiksg36@gmail.com

 <!---
 Akhileshdhama/Akhileshdhama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.